mschubert/pepitope/README.md

 </details>

-### Differential abundance testing of co-culture screens ([vignette 🔗](https://mschubert.github.io/pepitope/articles/screen.html))
+### Differential abundance testing of co-culture screens

 Finally, we co-culture our target cells with T-cells expressing a variety of TCRs with our expressed peptide libraries to find the reactive ones.
 Those will be visible by decreasing in abundance more than the reference peptides compared to a mock-transduced population that was cultured the same way.
+The steps are:

 * Calculate the differential abundance of peptide barcodes
 * Plot the results to identify peptides recognized by T-cells

+More information can be found in the [*screen* vignette 🔗](https://mschubert.github.io/pepitope/articles/screen.html).

 <details><summary><b>Code example</b></summary>